 I love the holidays up in the winter-y north, but I’ll take a jaunt to the islands any day.
 The trip to Barbados was a wonderful escape form the cold both in the UK and the US, especially when I saw where we’d stay for a few days.
+If you still don’t know where to stay during your vacations, sites like disney hotels orlando have wonderful suggestions.

 Down a long road lined with trees and Rhianna’s hometown mansion is The Club.
 All-inclusive, catering toward an adult-only crowd, this property is one of the Elite Island Resorts’ more laid back and relaxing spots for vacation.